Mediation can be a successful, cost effective alternative to Court proceedings.

 Since April 2011 it is compulsory for anyone who wishes to make an application to the Family Court (save for a few exceptions) to attend a Mediation Information and Assessment Meeting (a MIAM).
 At this meeting a Mediator will provide you with information in relation to the Mediation and other processes that can be employed as an alternative to Court proceedings.

-Alan Kiddle is a trained Mediator who can provide privately paying Mediation services if this is the way forward for you.
+Alan Kiddle, a recently retired Partner of DFA Law LLP, is a trained Mediator who can provide privately paying Mediation services if this is the way forward for you.
 However, it should be noted that Alan Kiddle does not provide Mediation services for parties who are entitled to Legal Aid.
+If you would like us to put you in touch with Alan Kiddle please contact us or visit his website, which can be found by clicking here.